VegaDeftwing/OpGuidesHugoSrc/content/Engineering/a1-linuxshell.md

 regex can be used with a bunch of common tools like awk, sed, and grep.
 This means you can do fancy things like chain ls and grep together with a pipe to find any file matching a pattern or chain commands to rename any file containing characters which may be invalid in NTFS ( The file system used by Windows) to be valid before doing a transfer.

 Also, you may find [The Regular Expression Visualizer, Simulator & Cross-Compiler Tool](https://blog.robertelder.org/regular-expression-visualizer/) useful.

+If you're really lazy, [Grex](https://github.com/pemistahl/grex) is "[automatically generates] a single regular expression from user-provided test cases.
+The resulting expression is guaranteed to match the test cases which it was generated from."

 ## Job Control